 The big appeal of Hokas is the cushioning they provide, especially in the midsole.
-Most models use dual density foam, which means the heel is softer for a more cloud-like sensation but firmer in the front to help you move forward easier.
+Most models use dual-density foam, which means the heel is softer for a more cloud-like sensation but firmer in the front to help you move forward more easily.

 They’re easy on the feet, but they’re also easy on your knees and hips, as the immense amount of cushioning dampens the impact of your foot on the ground, minimizing the overall impact on your other lower body joints.

 Ultimately, Hokas are ridiculously comfortable, and that’s why they’ve become so popular over the past decade.